 - Sugar: 1g

-- Vitamin A: 549IU
+- Vitamin A: 3449IU

-- Vitamin C: 21mg
+- Vitamin C: 10mg

 Commonly Asked Questions

-There is nothing quite as unique as the chicken limone.
+ConclusionThere is nothing as unique as the Chicken Limone.
 It’s perfectly tender and comes with that lip-smacking flavor of tangy lemon.
-You never have to worry about what to serve at your next refined dinner party.
-This chicken limone recipe will be the talk of your guests for days afterward.
-Serve these on its own or with cooked spaghetti for a more belly-filling meal.
+This dish will be the talk of your guests for days afterward.
+Enjoy it on its own or with spaghetti for a more belly-filling meal.

 Have your own special recipe to share?
 Submit Your Recipe Today!